-On September 28, 2021, the Organization entered into a refinancing agreement with a related party, consolidating various debt agreements held with Seaside Bank and Trust (see Note 7) into a single promissory note in the amount of \$1,300,000.
+On September 28, 2021, the Organization entered into a refinancing agreement with a related party, consolidating various debt agreements held with Seaside Bank and Trust into a single promissory note in the amount of \$1,300,000.
 The terms of the promissory note require annual principal payments due on June 30th of each year, calculated as the greater of (i) \$325,000 or (ii) \$35,135 multiplied by the number of homes sold during the previous fiscal year.
 Interest accrues at a fixed rate of 3.75% and is payable in quarterly installments beginning December 31, 2021.
-The promissory note matures on September 28, 2025, at which time the balance of all outstanding principal and interest becomes due.
-The promissory note requires the Organization to adhere to various financial and construction related covenants and is collateralized by real property located in Orange County, Florida.
-At June 30, 2023 and 2022, the balance of the promissory note was \$483,110 and \$808,110, respectively.
+The promissory note had an original maturity date of September 28, 2025, at which time the balance of all outstanding principal and interest would become due.
+The promissory note required the Organization to adhere to various financial and construction related covenants and is collateralized by real property located in Orange County, Florida.
+The promissory note was fully repaid during the year ended June 30, 2024.
+At June 30, 2023, the balance of the promissory note was \$483,110.